Low-loss Nb on Si superconducting resonators from a dual-use spintronics deposition chamber and with acid-free post-processing: Device Fabrication

 The \textbf{Anneal} preparation includes all steps of the BOE preparation, followed by an in situ ``flash anneal", heating the wafer to $>\SI{700}{\celsius}$ for 3-4 \si{\minute}.
 The wafer is then left to cool overnight (about 12 hours) before depositing the Nb film.
 The anneal process is a good test of the thermal robustness of the chamber hygiene methods.
 Additionally, annealing of silicon substrates before deposition has been shown to decrease aluminum resonator losses~\cite{earnest_substrate_2018,megrant_planar_2012,chayanun_characterization_2024}.

 The \textbf{Thermal} preparation includes removal of the top layer of material from the wafer by a method adapted from~\cite{jakob_influence_1991}.
 For the thermal oxide growth, we first ``cleaned" the furnace by running a 30 min, \SI{1000}{\celsius} dry oxidation with an additional flow of hydrochloric gas on an empty chamber.
 The purpose of this is to remove ionic compound residue from the chamber.
-After this, the chamber was loaded with substrates, which were just cleaned with the two-step RCA clean.
+After this, the chamber was loaded with substrates, which had just cleaned with the two-step RCA clean.
 The dry thermal oxidation (without the use of HCl) was run for 6 hours resulting in about \SI{160}{\nano\meter} of silicon oxide~\cite{mcguire_semiconductor_1988}.
 The oxidation was followed by a 30 min nitrogen anneal at \SI{1000}{\celsius}, done in the same chamber.
 The annealing step helps to create a uniform interface between the substrate and thermal silicon oxide.
-We begin with an RCA clean, followed by (dry) thermal oxidation of the wafers at \SI{1000}{\celsius} for 6 hours, resulting in about \SI{160}{\nano\meter} of silicon oxide~\cite{mcguire_semiconductor_1988}.
 This layer is then removed by a \SI{5}{\minute} 10:1 BOE soak, resulting in the removal of the top \SI{160}{\nano\meter} of silicon oxide, corresponding to roughly \SI{100}{\nano\meter} of the un-oxidized Si.
-After this, the wafer is prepared with the Anneal procedure.
+After this, the wafer undergoes the flash anneal and cooldown described as part of the Anneal preparation.

 These substrate preparation methods were further compared using SIMS in Figure~\ref{fig:SIMS-Substrates}.
 Here, we see no detectable differences in the hydrogen and oxygen contamination for the three samples.
 For carbon, however, we observe that both the Anneal and Thermal samples had an increased presence of carbon which could be attributed to the overnight cool-down time in the chamber.
 In the case of fluorine, we see that the Anneal sample had the highest presence, while BOE and Thermal were comparable.
 Given the same variations in the overall quality of our devices, we cannot reach any firm conclusions about the substrates based solely on this SIMS data.